-This placement has been designed to blend career interests with college studies.
-Students will be given opportunities for interaction with individuals in the human resources industry.
+There is one industry placement requirement which has been designed to blend career interests with post-graduate college studies.
+Students will be given opportunities for interaction withprofessionals in the human resources industry.
 The students will experience one or more aspects of various human resources functions.
-Students and the Industry Placement Co-ordinator work together to seek meaningful employment opportunities.
+Students and the Industry Placement Co-ordinator work together to seek meaningful employment opportunities for the required one-semesterplacement.